JanFSchulte/Tau3MuGNN/README.md

-# Tau3MuGNNs
+# Tau3MuGNN
-This repo is to reproduce the results of Tau3MuGNNs project.
-Created by Siqi Miao (Georgia Tech) and updated by Benjamin Simon (Purdue).
+This repo is to reproduce the results of Tau3MuGNN project.
+Created by Siqi Miao (Georgia Tech) and updated by Benjamin Simon, Jan-Frederik Schulte (Purdue).

 # Use Gilbreth
 ## 0. connect VPN